 Keith Elmitt, one of the leaders from Oxford Community Church, met Russ Rook at an education conference in Oxford during 2011.
 Chapel Street became the chosen vehicle of expertise for a new school to get started.
 A dynamic partnership between Oxford Community Church and Chapel Street Community Schools Trust started.
 A building was found to host the new school and Oxford Community Church with the founding principal, Liz Russo, put forward a bid in 2012.
 The school eventually opened its doors for the first time in September 2013.
-In 2016, Liz Russo relocated to the South West to become Teach First's schools partnership manager and Matthew Watt became the new principal.
+In 2016, Liz Russo relocated to the South West to become Teach First's schools partnership manager and Matthew Watt became the new Headteacher.
 Since September 2019, the school hosts all primary year groups, from Reception to Year 6.

 In May 2020, Tyndale Community School transferred over to a local and larger trust for both stability and security as we look to the next phase of our school's growth, influence and impact.
 As our ethos remains central to who we are, we chose Oxford Diocesan Schools Trust to be our Trust with the DfE's approval.